mnrendra/stack-trace/README.md

 First `CallSite` object captured in the stack trace.

 ### `extractFilePath`
-Extracts the file name from a `CallSite` object and converts it to a file path if the value is a file URL.<br/>
+Extracts the file name from a `CallSite` object and converts it to a file path if the value is a file URL.
 *This utility ensures that the returned value is an absolute path.*

 #### Type